 4. Prompting

-• For character and product consistency, it can help to briefly describe the person/product.
-This is not a must however. e.g. "mycstm man, a photgraph of mycstm man, sitting on a park bench and smiling into the camera. mycstm man is a middle aged man with brown curly hair and a beard.
+"mycstm man, a photograph of mycstm man, sitting on a park bench and smiling into the camera. mycstm man is a middle aged man with brown curly hair and a beard.
 He is wearing a cowboy hat."